microprediction/rediz/README.md

 ### TLDR:

-At www.3za.org the Rediz library is used to create a public read remote database that anyone can publish data streams to for a nominal cost.
-An update overwrites a value in this database keyed by a name.
-A name is a string, synonymous with a URL at www.3za.org.
-People publish streams because it is a cost effective way to receive predictions and insight, such as suggestions for causally related data which can help predict the stream.
-Every stream update, which is to say a set() or mset(), triggers a reward mechanism distributing credits to those providing prescient scenarios.
+At www.3za.org the Rediz library is used to create a public read database that anyone can publish to for a nominal cost.
+Streams are keyed by names (strings) that are synonymous with URL's at www.3za.org.
+People create data streams by repeatedly calling set() because it is a cost effective way to receive:
+ - History
+ - Predictions
+ - Normalized data
+ - Anomaly detection
+ - Assessent of the predictive value of the data

+ and other insights including the identities of streams that might be causally related.

 ### Publishing live data

 Repeatedly publishing data to the same name creates a stream.